prise-3d/Thesis-WebExpe-Django/README.md

 Will run `build` and `run` commands at once.

 You also have `stop`, `remove`, `clean` commands:
-- `stop`: stop current container instance
+- `stop`: stop current container instance if exists
-- `remove`: stop and remove container instance
+- `remove`: stop and remove container instance if exists
-- `clean`: stop and remove container instance.
-Also remove docker image
+- `clean`: remove docker image if exists

 ## How to contribute ?